CRM NEWS TODAY

 B2B orgs with outbound SDR/AE teams, RevOps, and managers who need cadence discipline, visibility, and coaching tied to pipeline systems

-Outreach is best categorized as sales engagement and revenue workflow software.
+Outreach (sometimes called an outreach CRM or CRM outreach tool) is best categorized as sales engagement and revenue workflow software.
 It helps teams run multi-step touch patterns (email, calls, tasks, social steps where configured), enforce follow-up, and align managers on execution quality—while syncing opportunities and accounts with a system of record such as Salesforce.

 Most deployments assume a primary CRM for object master data, reporting contracts, and CPQ/billing handoffs.
 Outreach optimizes how reps work the book of business, not necessarily storing every historical field your finance team needs.